Get the Latest Information

 - CDC Children’s Mental Health

-The School-Age Vaccination Playbook (Updated 12/2021) (PDF) includes resources for planning, operating, and executing vaccination clinics at schools.
+The School-Age Vaccination Playbook (PDF) (358KB) includes resources for planning, operating, and executing COVID-19 vaccination clinics at schools.
 The playbook covers pre-planning steps, necessary communications, mapped out day-of operations, and important legal considerations.
-Templates for consent forms and communications, in addition to additional tools and helpful links, can also be found in the playbook.
-Note that this playbook is an ongoing work in progress and will be updated in accordance with guidance from the CDC and feedback from clinic planners.
+Templates for communications, in addition to additional tools and helpful links, can also be found in the playbook.

 Opens pdf to download